Mathematics at SMCPS

 When watching the pupils in their maths lessons and looking through their books you should see the three aims of the National Curriculum; fluency, reasoning and problem solving, in their everyday learning and the work that they are completing.

-- As a school we are developing the maths mastery approach, we teach maths to whole, mixed ability classes where the children learn at the same pace with scaffolding provided for children struggling to grasp concepts and challenges for those who are making rapid progress.
+- As a school we follow the maths mastery approach, we teach maths to whole, mixed ability classes where the children learn at the same pace with scaffolding provided for children struggling to grasp concepts and challenges for those who are making rapid progress.

-- We use a scheme from the White Rose Math Hub planning where the focus is around number concepts and more time has been allocated to topics to allow learning to be longer but deeper, we aim for a depth of learning rather than rapid coverage.
+- We use a scheme called Power Maths planning where the focus is around number concepts and more time has been allocated to topics to allow learning to be longer but deeper, we aim for a depth of learning rather than rapid coverage.

 - Where possible we offer same day intervention to allow pupils to build on their learning so that children do not get left behind.